kleros/gtcr-event-mirror/README.md

 ## Development

-1. Clone this repo.
+1. Clone this repo and run `yarn`.
-2. Duplicate `.env.example`, rename it to `.env` and fill in the environment variables.
+2. Duplicate `.env.example` and name it `.env`.
-3. Run `yarn` to install dependencies and then `yarn start` to run the bot.

-## Debugging
+3. Run `yarn start:localnode`.
+Once it finishes booting, copy the first account private key and paste it on the `MIRROR_CONTRACT_WALLET_PRIVATE_KEY` variable in .`env.`.
+It should be the same every time you boot your node.
+4. On another terminal, run `yarn deploy:localhost`.
+Copy the GeneralizedTCR address to the `WATCH_CONTRACT_ADDRESS` environment variable.
+Copy the GTCR events relay address to `MIRROR_CONTRACT_ADDRESS` environment variable.
+5. To run the bot we have to options see option `Option A` if are working on VS Code/Codium and `Option B` to just run the bot.

+### Option A

 If developing in VS Code/Codium, you can use this `.vscode/launch.json` file for debugging: